fawzakin/Matcha-qt-custom/README.md

 - For better looking please use this pack with [Kvantum engine](https://github.com/tsujan/Kvantum/tree/master/Kvantum).

-  Run `kvantummanager` to choose and apply **Arc Darker** (or any other Arc) theme.
+  Run `kvantummanager` to choose and apply **Matcha Darker** (or any other Matcha) theme.

 - Install [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) for a more consistent and beautiful experience.

 ## Extras

-- [VLC Skin](https://github.com/varlesh/VLC-Arc-Dark) — Arc Dark skin for [VLC](http://www.videolan.org/vlc/)
+- [VLC Skin](https://github.com/varlesh/VLC-Matcha-Dark) — Matcha Dark skin for [VLC](http://www.videolan.org/vlc/)
-- [KDE-gaps](http://www.simonizor.gq/kde-gaps) — a modification of Arc-Dark that removes the title, window buttons, and makes the window decorations completely transparent
+- [KDE-gaps](http://www.simonizor.gq/kde-gaps) — a modification of Matcha-Dark that removes the title, window buttons, and makes the window decorations completely transparent

 ## Donate